 In light of the above performance, our compensation committee approved 2011 bonuses to our named executive officers based on the recommendations of Messrs.
 Amster and Barker.
 In December 2011, Messrs.
 Amster and Barker performed a subjective review of each named executive officer's individual performance by examining his knowledge, skills, responsibilities and performance (including skills and performance particular to the job function of each executive), and also reviewed the performance of the functional area managed by each executive, and the overall performance of the company.
 Mr. Zur's review included the number and complexity of transactions completed by his team during 2011.
 Mr. Spiegel's review included the success of our company's initial public offering, and the growth in the company's finance and accounting team and functions as a public company.
 Mr. Linde's review included the number of new members to our company's client network and the recruitment and management of our company's client relations and development teams.
 After this review, Messrs.
-Amster and Barker made a recommendation to the compensation committee in light of their individual performance by examining their leadership of our company in the past year, and their skills and responsibilities.
+Amster and Barker made a recommendation to the compensation committee for consideration.
+The cash bonuses for Messrs.
+Amster and Barker are determined by the compensation committee in light of their individual performance by examining their leadership of our company in the past year, and their skills and responsibilities.